 There are many sites on the Internet that offer amateur radio practice exams.
 One we often refer candidates to is https://www.qrz.com/hamtest/, but, as indicated above, Googling "ham radio practice exam" will turn up many sample test engines.
 Just make sure the exam site you choose is drawing its questions from the current exam pool.
 It is useful to try a few practice exams prior to attending an official test session both so you can judge if you are ready for the real McCoy and so you'll know what to expect when you get to an exam session.
 We find that if you can reliably pass these on-line exams, you'll likely have no problem when you sit down to take the test for real.

 You need to find an exam session.
 Perhaps the most straightforward way to do this is to check the ARRL website at http://www.arrl.org/find-an-amateur-radio-license-exam-session, to obtain a schedule for the exams they know about.
 You may also want to check here for a list of exams offered through the Laurel VEC.
 Alternately, in the Columbus area, you can try calling Universal Radio at 614-866-4267 — they are usually aware of the upcoming exam sessions which are being offered locally.
 Or, if it meets your needs, you can show up at the time and place mentioned at the top of this web page.

-Different VE teams handle the way they register applicants differently.
+The various VE teams handle the way they register applicants differently.
 Our team strongly encourages pre-registration using our on-line form.
 (If this URL is not found, it means we have no test sessions scheduled.)
 It only takes a few minutes to complete, and we find having this information up front just makes things flow more smoothly.
 Unless it is indicated that pre-registration is required at a session, we'll try to accommodate you if you show up without pre-registering, provided you have an FRN and email address (yes, the FCC now requires an email address), but we cannot guarantee we will be able to do so.